 Kim is guided by a strong charitable core and strengthened by a solid technical and marketing background.

 She has worked both with international and local non-profits and enjoys the unique challenges of each.
 She has also worked with for-profit agencies and uses best-practices from that world to introduce a more holistic approach to her workflow.

-Kim founded and continues to volunteer with Pit Bull Rescue San Diego (PBRSD) since 2006, serving as President of the Board of Directors and Director of Online Programs.
-She used her web design and writing skills to create and implement the PBRSD website and continues to provide update services as needed.
+Kim founded and worked with Pit Bull Rescue San Diego (PBRSD) from 2005 – 2018, serving as President of the Board of Directors and Director of Online Programs.
+She used her web design and writing skills to create and implement the PBRSD website and provided update services as needed.
 She initiated both an email communications program and the social community on Facebook, Instagram and Twitter before handing them off to other volunteers to continue.
-She is involved in or aware of all facets of the organization, giving her a unique insight into the challenges her other clients in animal welfare might face.
+She was involved in or aware of all facets of the organization, giving her a unique insight into the challenges her other clients in animal welfare might face.
 She takes a solid business approach to planning the organization’s marketing outreach.
-The PBRSD email marketing calendar combined with a monthly giving platform has allowed PBRSD to take in many medically at-risk dogs and to provide them with the best of veterinary care before adopting them out to loving families.
+The PBRSD email marketing calendar combined with a monthly giving platform allowed PBRSD to take in many medically at-risk dogs and to provide them with the best of veterinary care before adopting them out to loving families.

 Now that you’ve read this far in this brief bio, you need to know that one of the things she dislikes most is talking about herself in the third-person.
 However, one of the first consistencies she will review on your existing digital program is your brand cohesion.
 Brand cohesion entails making certain that all pieces of your brand identity, including the voice you choose for your company, are consistent throughout all media.
 She promises to talk with you in the first-person in email and face-to-face interactions.